toadkicker/elk-stack/README.md

 The "head" plugin web page is available at proxied (ie. authenticated) endpoints based on how the ELK stack is deployed:

   * Head      -> `http://<ELB>/__es/_plugin/head/`

+Also Sense is installed if you prefer a more DSL/RESTful approach.

 Configuration
 -------------

 This ELK stack cloudformation template takes many parameters, explanations for each are shown when launching the stack.
-Note that Route 53 DNS, EBS volumes and S3 snapshots are optional.
+Note that Billing Dashboards, Route 53 DNS, EBS volumes and S3 snapshots are optional.

 Logstash grok patterns can be tested online at https://grokdebug.herokuapp.com/